How to Choose the Right Ski Length

 Camber

 Camber has been around for as long as alpine skis have existed.
 When you lay a ski flat on the ground, you will see that there are two contact points at which the ski is touching the ground, near the tip and the tail.
 This “arch” that is formed in the midsection of the ski creates “pop” and liveliness in the ski, allowing for aggressive carving and undemanding control.
-Camber also creates more edge contact with the snow, meaning that the edge of the ski is firmly gripping or biting into the surface being skied on.
+Full camber also creates more edge contact with the snow, meaning that the edge of the ski is firmly gripping or biting into the surface being skied on.
 Cambered skis are popular for hard snow and groomed surfaces.

 Rocker